kyverno/website/content/en/docs/Writing policies/mutate.md

   value: "8200"
 ```

+Some other capabilities of the `patchesJson6902` method include:

+* Adding non-existent paths
+* Adding non-existent arrays
+* Adding an element to the end of an array (use negative index `-1`)

 ## Strategic Merge Patch

 The `kubectl` command uses a [strategic merge patch](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-api-machinery/strategic-merge-patch.md) with special directives to control element merge behaviors.
 Kyverno supports this style of patch to mutate resources.
 The `patchStrategicMerge` overlay resolves to a partial resource definition.